Mpakalogatos/Zeta_Network_Forensics/docs/README.md

   All visualizations are rendered via Plotly for interactive exploration.

   ### D. Machine Learning Anomaly Detection (Isolation Forest)
-  Zeta employs an **Isolation Forest** algorithm to identify outliers in network traffic without requiring pre-labeled attack signatures.
+  Zeta uses an **Isolation Forest** algorithm to identify outliers in network traffic without requiring pre-labeled attack signatures.
   - **Logic:** The model isolates anomalies based on feature deviations (for example, unusual port-to-IP fan-out, packet frequency).
   - **Threat Scoring:** Each flow is assigned a score.
 Zeta categorizes these into **CRITICAL, HIGH, MEDIUM,** or **LOW** threat levels based on statistical distance.